r-universe-org/help/README.md

-# Bugs, Support and Discussions
+# Questions, Bugs, and Discussions

 ## Resources